OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 > See how to do this is [their folder's README.md](../../NMEA-multiplexer/src/main/python/README.md#TCP).

 Here is an example of the execution of th `to.prod.script`.
-Notive below when the script prompts the user for his input:
+Notice below when the script prompts the user for his input:
 - to rebuild the jar file (based on the current sources)
 - for the name of the archive to generate (`nmea-dist` here)
 - to include Python scripts in the archive